Free FLSA Exemption Flowchart and Questionnaire

 - Does the employee perform at least one of the exempt duties of an executive, administrative, or professional employee?

-Result: If Yes to both questions → Employee is likely exempt as a highly compensated employee.
+Result: If Yes to both questions, the employee is likely exempt as a highly compensated employee.
+If No to any question, the employee is likely non-exempt.

 Final Step: Consult Legal Counsel